Ma-Raymond/Island-Generator/README.md

 After installation, you'll find an application named `generator.jar` in the `generator` directory, and a file named `visualizer.jar` in the `visualizer` one.

 ### Generator
+**NOTE THE GENERATOR WILL TAKE LONG AS IT IS RELAXING THE MESH MULTIPLE TIMES.**

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
 The product takes one single argument (so far), the name of the file where the generated mesh will be stored as binary.

 ```
 mosser@azrael A2 % cd generator